Senior Leadership Team

 St John’s gained an Outstanding SIAMS rating in June 2014.
 Katharine has subsequently supported other schools with the worship curriculum and church school distinctiveness.

 Katharine has been teaching for over 20 years, working in authorities across the country: East London, West Sussex, Southampton and Devon.

-Ross Bowell (Business Director - Wimborne Academy Trust)
+Ross Bowell (Director of Resources - Wimborne Academy Trust)

 years as a member of the senior leadership team at Ringwood School, a large secondary academy and teaching school in Hampshire, before joining Wimborne Academy Trust in 2015.